Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 #### Kube-api-server

-No changes for the current configuration are needed
+This component requires same [configuration](https://github.com/openshift/cluster-kube-apiserver-operator/blob/d54e109b333e4db52b681a6979c706b1bdd3a778/pkg/operator/configobservation/configobservercontroller/observe_config_controller.go#L133) changes as `kcm`.

 ### Operator resource management strategy

 Every cloud manages it's configuration differently, but share a common overall structure.

 1. `cloud-controller-manager` and related resources are deployed under one namespace.
-2. Each pod (`ccm`, `cloud-node-manager`, etc.) supports deployment with a `DaemonSet`.
+2. Each pod (`CCM`, `cloud-node-manager`, etc.) supports deployment with a `Deployment` resource.
 3. The pods are expected to run on `Nodes` marked as a control-plane with annotation:
 ```yaml
     node-role.kubernetes.io/master: ""
 ```
-4. The pods are sharing common command line arguments with the `kcm` pods, such as `--cloud-provider` and `--cloud-config`.
+4. The `CCM` pods are sharing common command line arguments with the `kcm` pods, such as `--cloud-provider` and `--cloud-config`.

 Proposed operator will not diverge from the upstream resource structuring:

 - Static infrastructure resources creation, such as namespaces or service accounts will be delegated to the [CVO](https://github.com/openshift/cluster-version-operator).
-- Operator will populate, create and manage the cloud-specific set of `DaemonSets`, based on the selected `platform` in the `Infrastructure` resource.
+- Operator will populate, create and manage the cloud-specific set of `Deployments`, based on the selected `platform` in the `Infrastructure` resource.
 - The `--cloud-provider` and the `--cloud-config` arguments will be populated using existing `library-go` based implementation from the [cluster-kube-controller-manager-operator](https://github.com/openshift/cluster-kube-controller-manager-operator/blob/990ea3f2ace13be6579c00a889842c3f5d3e756a/pkg/operator/configobservation/configobservercontroller/observe_config_controller.go#L82-L85).

 #### Examples for the cloud-controller-manager configurations